Child Accident Claims: A Guide to Compensation

 Making a Child Accident Claim

-Child accident claims can be dealt with in two ways; you can wait until your child turns 18 to let them pursue the claim themselves, in which case, they have have three years to settle their claim.
+Child accident claims can be dealt with in two ways; you can wait until your child turns the age of 18 to let them pursue the claim themselves, in which case, they have have three years to settle their claim.
 Or, as a parent or guardian of an injured child, you may pursue the personal injury case on their behalf before they turn 18.

 If you decide to make a claim on behalf of the child, you will be referred to as the “litigation friend” within the case.
 The compensation will be held in an account, protected by the Court, which the child will have access to from their 18th birthday, unless the injury impacted their mental capacity to manage their finances.
 A legal deputy will be appointed by the Court of Protection if they lack capacity to manage finances.